Keto Red Velvet Mug Cake Recipe

 Red velvet cake has been around for centuries and for good reason.
 It is a spongy cake with a hint of tang and chocolate.
 It is usually topped with cream cheese frosting.

-If you miss red velvet cake, try this mug cake version of a keto red velvet cake.
+If you miss red velvet cake, try this low carb mug cake version.
 It is easy to make and won’t destroy your kitchen!
-Top with a dollup of
+Top with a dollop of

-If you really want to get technically, a mug cake should be baked in a mug.
+If we’re being technical, a mug cake should be baked in a mug.
 It’s called a mug cake because it’s meant to be a single serve cake where all the ingredients are mixed together in a mug and then baked in the same mug in the microwave for a minute or two.

-However, I find that cooking mug cakes in a mug yields uneven cakes and inconsistent baking times.
-I like to transfer my mug cake to a
+But I find that cooking mug cakes in a mug gives me uneven cakes and inconsistent baking times.
+I prefer to transfer the batter to a

 Red velvet cakes are usually topped with cream cheese frosting.
-This keto mug cake red velvet version is no different.
-Except we are adding a little white chocolate to the cream cheese frosting.
+This mug cake is no different.
+But I’m adding a little white chocolate to the cream cheese frosting.
 This sugar free frosting uses